What's Blooming This Season

 Harpeth Acres isn't a big farm tucked away in the countryside — it's a peaceful backyard garden, right in the middle of a quiet suburban neighborhood.
 What started as a few raised beds has slowly grown into something beautiful: rows of seasonal blooms, climbing vines, busy bees, and the kind of soft summer light that makes everything feel a little more like home.

-Every flower here is grown by hand, without pesticides, and with a whole lot of patience.
-We believe a backyard can be a sanctuary — for pollinators, for neighbors, and for anyone who wanders past on a Tennessee afternoon.
+We believe a backyard can be a sanctuary — for bees, for birds, for neighbors, and for anyone who wanders past on a Tennessee afternoon.

 Hand-cut blooms gathered in small bunches as the season unfolds — zinnias, dahlias, sunflowers, and whatever's lovely that week.